Sukarnascience/Full-Stack_JS-React/README.md

   * a costom hook is basically a JS function whose name starts with "use"
   * a custom hook can also call other hooks in required
   * why? - share logic like: Alternative to HOCs & RenderProps
-  * lets make our own Hooks, Like Notification : [CODE](demo/src/hookComponents/CustomNotification.js)
+  * lets make our own Hooks, Like Update Title: [CODE](demo/src/hookComponents/customHook.js)

 [Move to TOP](#Full-Stack_JS-React)